Bronze Head of Queen Idia: Gallery

+Early-16th-century cast copper-alloy commemorative head of an Iyoba ('queen mother'), with iron and glass inlays, made by Edo court artists in the Kingdom of Benin.
+Its date and iconography suggest that it may represent Idia, the first iyoba; Benin oral tradition interprets the fish reliefs on its base as an allusion the part she took in driving an invading Igala army back across the Niger River.
+Formerly part of Berlin's collection, the head has been owned by Nigeria since 2022 and remains on loan to the Ethnologisches Museum.

+Early-16th-century commemorative head of an Iyoba, possibly representing Idia, displayed at the Bode Museum during Beyond Compare: Art from Africa in the Bode-Museum (2017–2019).
+The exhibition juxtaposed African works from the Ethnologisches Museum with European sculpture; this full view shows the head's latticework crown, beaded collar and fish reliefs on its damaged base.

 Original use

 Queen Idia played an instrumental role in her son's successful military campaigns against neighbouring tribes and factions.
 After her death, Oba Esigie ordered dedicatory heads of the queen to be made, to be placed in front of altars or in the Queen Mother's palace.
 The heads were designed to honour her military achievements and ceremonial power.

 The British Museum head was presented to the museum by Sir William Ingram in 1897.